jevoncochran/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+It's a model for structuring and manipulating elements on a page.

 2. What is an event?

+an event is a function that executes when a certain action is taken on a specific element

 3. What is an event listener?

+event listeners are placed on DOM elements and tell them what events to execute

 4. Why would we convert a NodeList into an Array?

+if you want to use methods available to an array, only .forEach is available with NodeList

 5. What is a component?

+A component is reusable code that allows you to add elements to the DOM over and over again

 ### Git Set up